adoro-in/handbook/tools/software-tools.md

 - Java (JDK 1.7.*)
  	+ The recommended java version is 1.7 .
 All of our current system runs on java version 1.7
+ 	+ For few specialized system which work on Java v1.8, JDK 1.8.* can be additionally installed later.
 	+ To install java, type the following command `sudo apt-get install openjdk-7-jdk`

 - Maven (Version 3.0.5)